Orders In Seconds

 Definition of a Purchase Order

-A purchase order is a legally binding document detailing a transaction between a buyer and a seller.
-It includes:
+A purchase order is a document that outlines a transaction between a buyer and a seller.
+It includes product details, quantities, pricing, payment terms, and delivery information.
+Once accepted by the seller, it becomes a legally binding agreement.

 Key Components